aspnetrun/run-aspnetcore/README.md

 Abstraction of Repository - Domain repositories (IAsyncRepository - IProductRepository) - Specifications etc..
 This interfaces include database operations without any application and ui responsibilities.

 #### Specifications
-Creates custom scripts with using ISpecification interface.
+This folder is implementation of **[specification pattern](https://en.wikipedia.org/wiki/Specification_pattern)**.
+Creates custom scripts with using **ISpecification** interface.
 Using BaseSpecification managing Criteria, Includes, OrderBy, Paging.
 This specs runs when EF commands working with passing spec.
 This specs implemented SpecificationEvaluator.cs and creates query to AspnetRunRepository.cs in ApplySpecification method.This helps create custom queries.

 ### Infrastructure Layer
-Implementation of Core interfaces in this project with Entity Framework Core and other dependencies.
+Implementation of Core interfaces in this project with **Entity Framework Core** and other dependencies.
 Most of your application's dependence on external resources should be implemented in classes defined in the Infrastructure project.
 These classes must implement the interfaces defined in Core.
 If you have a very large project with many dependencies, it may make sense to have more than one Infrastructure project (eg Infrastructure.Data), but in most projects one Infrastructure project that contains folders works well.
-This could be includes, for example, e-mail providers, file access, web api clients, etc. For now this repository only dependend sample data access and basic domain actions, by this way there will be no direct links to your Core or UI projects.
+This could be includes, for example, **e-mail providers, file access, web api clients**, etc. For now this repository only dependend sample data access and basic domain actions, by this way there will be no direct links to your Core or UI projects.

 #### Data
-Includes EF Context and tables in this folder.
+Includes **Entity Framework Core Context** and tables in this folder.
 When new entity created, it should add to context and configure in context.
-The Infrastructure project depends on Microsoft.EntityFrameworkCore.SqlServer and EF.Core related nuget packages, you can check nuget packages of Infrastructure layer.
+The Infrastructure project depends on Microsoft.**EntityFrameworkCore.SqlServer** and EF.Core related nuget packages, you can check nuget packages of Infrastructure layer.
 If you want to change your data access layer, it can easily be replaced with a lighter-weight ORM like Dapper.

 #### Migrations
 EF add-migration classes.